acoustic-content-samples/sample-wch-node-wrapper/README.md

 ### Resource

 Resources are not directly visible in the authoring UI since resources are mainly a technical concept.
-Every asset references a resource by it's unique id.
-Hence you can think of a resource as the actual binary that is stored in WCH and an asset are specific metadata describing and referencing a resource. **NOTE:** If you study the public APIs closely you will see that there is no DELETE endpoint for resources.
+Every asset references a resource by its unique id.
+Hence you can think of a resource as the actual binary that is stored in WCH and an asset as specific metadata describing and referencing a resource. **NOTE:** If you study the public APIs closely you will see that there is no DELETE endpoint for resources.
 This is because resources will get autocleaned periodically by WCH if there are no more assets which are referencing the resource.

 > `createResource(resourceDef)`